-Every year we have a range of organisations who come in to deliver presentations and workshops to our students as part of our employability programme.
+Every year as part of our employability programme we have a range of organisations who deliver presentations and workshops to our students, both on campus and through online webinars.
 Previous guest speakers have talked about specific careers, industry or employability skills, but whatever your idea if you'd like to work with our students we are always happy to hear from you.
 Email us today.

 Being involved in developing curriculum

 All of the courses that we offer at the University of Bradford are designed with industry input, we work with national, international and local businesses.
 This real-life input ensures that our graduates have the skills they need to succeed and the confidence to use them.

 If you are interested in being involved with designing courses at the University we would be delighted to hear from you.
 Contact us at firstname.lastname@example.org.

 Live Projects enable businesses to benefit from professional consultancy services at no cost.
 The service is provided by our postgraduate students.